KukHoonRyou/Community-Feast/README.md

 - All users should have an unique usernames
 - A user can make only one dib within a specific period of time to prevent food waste and not interfere with others' chances to get food.
-- Admin user should only be allowed to edit user info, Eats, and Dibs status
+- Admin user should only be allowed to edit all users info, Eats, and Dibs status

 ## Validations